bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 Express Workflows and help you with debugging errors.
 Keep in mind that Express Workflows don't support all the features that Standard Workflows do.

-Error messages are not always helpful.
-E.g. typing `States.format` leads to an error without further details.
-The solution here was to use `States.Format` instead.

 ### Limited Concurrency

 [Step Functions may limit concurrent executions](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html).
 There's a concurrency limit of 40, after which Step Functions may wait until previous iterations completed.

+In my tests the maximum was 60 concurrent executions.

+Someone suggested that one could nest multiple Map tasks to get 40x40 concurrent executions, but in my tests with nested Map tasks the there were no more than 60 concurrent executions.

 ## Price

-Standard Workflows are expensive for the Downloader Pattern, as the price for state transitions combined with the limitation in download size doesn't really offset the price for the alternative compute runtime.
-The cost for state transitions becomes significant if you fan out to hundreds or thousands of parallel requests.
+Standard Workflows are expensive for the Downloader Pattern, as the price for state transitions combined with the limitation in download size doesn't really offset the price for an alternative compute runtime like Lambda.
+The cost for state transitions becomes significant if you run hundreds or thousands of parallel state machines.

 Express Workflows charges per 100ms, which might be based on Lambdas pricing model.
 AWS Lambda recently reduced their billing increments to 1ms, so you might pay a bit less with Lambda if most of your requests finish within a couple milliseconds.